 If you value quality over cost, then Epilog laser cutters fit the description.
 Epilog is well known to offer high-quality cutters but at a stiff price.
 In fact, the cheapest Epilog laser cutter (the 30-watt Zing series) will set you back $8,000.
 And like all other products, this has its own set of merits and demerits.
 On the bright side, sending designs from almost any graphics program to your Epilog machines is quite easy and time-saving thanks to its awesome print driver and these machines are also well-known to be safe and hassle-free thanks to their special air-cooled metal laser tubes.
 Unfortunately, one disadvantage about Epilog laser cutters is the fact that the tubes can be costly to maintain in mint condition (It costs more than maintaining the glass tubes found in other cutters.)

-In the beginning, Boss Laser strictly focused its operation in importing, upgrading, and rebranding Chinese laser cutters for American sales.
-They later decided to build their own CNC laser cutter (which it set to debut in mid-2017) in an effort to improve quality, reliability, precision …
+In the beginning, Boss Lasers’ laser cutting machines strictly focused its operation in importing, upgrading, and rebranding Chinese laser cutters for American sales.
+They later decided to build their own CNC laser cutter (which it set to debut in mid-2017) in an effort …